bleiva/aws-lakeformation-ml-transforms/lab-guides/activity5.md

 <img alt="" src="images/5-11.png" width="70%" height="70%" >

 Once the crawler is run successfully, it would create the table under AWS Glue Data Catalog Database.
 As a next step, Data Lake User would want to query the data in a data lake through data catalog tables.
 In order to do this, they would need permission from Lake Formation.
-In the next step, we login as a Data Lake Administrator and give ‘dlanalyst’ the permission to Select, Insert, Update, Delete data from a table in AWS Glue Data Catalog.
+In the next step, we login as a Data Lake Administrator and give ‘dlanalyst-alias’ the permission to Select, Insert, Update, Delete data from a table in AWS Glue Data Catalog.

 ___